greenplastic90/SEI-Project-3/README.md

 - This app is now responsive and looks great on mobile as well

 I have Left the rest of the README unedited.
+The App is still deployed by Heroku and is available [here](https://metups.herokuapp.com).

 ##